 Like many other allergies, the warning signs can include:

-You might not be able to totally avoid mold when you're allergic to it.
-But you can lower your risk of a reaction to food-borne mold by carefully choosing what you eat.
+Lower your risk of a reaction to food-borne mold by carefully choosing what you eat.

 Check everything you eat for signs of mold before you chow down.